waveclaw/language-rpm-spec/README.md

 A specfile ends in .spec and is usually named for the project's source code that is to be deployed.
-The process of making an RPM from the various parts, known as building, is driven the the instructions in the specfile.
+The process of making an RPM from the various parts, known as building, is driven by instructions in the specfile.

 High quality specfiles are a key part of providing repeatable and consistent experiences delivering programs, fonts, graphics, utilities and even entire